RadinMSH/sudoku-solver/README.md

 [![Live Demo](https://img.shields.io/badge/Live_Demo-000?logo=github&logoColor=white)](https://RadinMSH.github.io/sudoku-solver)

 A web-based project to solve Sudoku puzzles using a **SAT Solver** and **Web Worker**.
-The goal is to run heavy computations on a separate thread so the UI remains smooth and responsive.
+The goal is to satisfy CNF clauses and run heavy computations on a separate thread so the UI remains smooth and responsive.

 ---